The Dearborn Observatory is open for public observing with the historic 18.5" refracting telescope every Friday night from 8:00 - 10:00 pm.

 The Friday night observation tours at the Dearborn Observatory are open to the public, and there are two hours open for visiting:

 There is no fee for the Friday night observation hour, however if you make a reservation for a group of 10 or more we require a refundable deposit which will be returned to you on the night of your visit.
-If you would like to make a reservation or need information about viewing, please call the Dearborn Observatory at 847-491-7650.
+If you have questions, or need information about viewing, please call Yassaman Shemirani at 847-491-7650.
+If you would like to make a reservation, please use the online reservation form.

 Please be advised that the dome does not have heat or air conditioning so please dress appropriately.
 Friday night tours are held "rain or shine," although of course cloud cover affects viewing.
 Tours are hosted by Ph.D. students and/or undergraduate students majoring in Physics & Astronomy.
 Visitors are encouraged to ask questions.